 A few students in special circumstances (student parents, disabled students, those who have heavy costs for travel to clinical placements) are entitled to extra support, and should consult Student Finance in the first instance.
 Special rules also apply to clinical students in their fifth or sixth years, who may be eligible for NHS Bursaries, and to care leavers, who may receive assistance from their Local Authority.

-In 2020-21 UK students studying for their first undergraduate degree from households with incomes below £42,620 are likely to be eligible for a Cambridge Bursary, worth up to £3,500 in the first year.
+In 2021-22 UK students studying for their first undergraduate degree from households with incomes below £62,215 are eligible for a Cambridge Bursary, worth up to £3,500 in the first year.
 Students are automatically assessed for a Cambridge Bursary through their application for Student Finance.